Bruin1010/Minecraft-Biome-Remapper/README.md

 - This tool is **EXPERIMENTAL**.
 Use at your own risk.
 - Always make a **full backup of your world** before running it.
 - If you’re removing any **world-generation** mod/datapack, you will also need to update `level.dat` here: https://sawdust.catter1.com/tools/level-editor

+Changelog
+v1.1
+Improved error handling and resilience: The program now continues processing even if individual chunks encounter errors (IndexError, malformed data, etc.).
+Previously, a single problematic chunk could cause the entire conversion to fail.
+Enhanced error logging: Critical errors (IndexError, KeyError, AttributeError) are now always logged with specific region file and chunk index information, making it easier to identify problematic chunks if needed.
+Better bounds checking: Added comprehensive bounds checking when accessing biome palette entries and chunk sections to prevent crashes from unexpected data structures.
+Graceful error recovery: If a chunk cannot be processed due to malformed data or unexpected structure, the program skips that chunk and continues with the rest of the world.
+This means you'll still get biome conversions for all the chunks that can be processed, even if a few fail.
+Important note about errors: If you see error messages during processing, don't worry!
+The program is designed to handle errors gracefully.
+It will continue converting biomes in all the chunks it can process.
+A few errors here and there are normal and won't prevent the conversion from completing successfully.
+The error messages are logged for diagnostic purposes, but they don't indicate a failure of the overall conversion process. v1.0
+Initial public release
+GUI + Windows EXE build
+Built-in default Terralith → vanilla mapping
+Optional custom mapping INI support

 ### Install